-Right now, you can choose from almost 50 models – and by 2023, it's predicted there will be about 130 EV models on the road.
+Right now, you can choose from almost 50 models – and by 2024, it's predicted there will be about 130 EV models on the road.

 EVs are "fueled" in different ways.
 Some are all-electric and don't use gasoline.
-Others are plug-in hybrid vehicles (PHEV) that have both a gas engine and an electric motor.
+Others are plug-in hybrid electric vehicles (PHEV) that have both a gas engine and an electric motor.